 The name Dodanim appears to be a plural form of a name similar to Dedan, and is closely similar to the name [Dedan].
 The Dedanim, however, are either descendants of Japheth’s brother Ham (Genesis 10:7) or else Jokshan, a son of Abraham and a distant descendant of Japheth’s other brother Shem (Genesis 25:3).’

-Two Dedans are mentioned in the Bible: one a grandson of Cush, son of Ham and the other a grandson of Abraham, descended from Shem.
-Two different Dedans, though commentators have invariably tried to equate them as one and the same person.
+Two Dedans, are mentioned in the Bible: one a grandson of Cush, son of Ham and the other a grandson of Abraham, descended from Shem.
+Two different Dedans, though commentators have invariably tried to erroneously equate them as one and the same person, or biblical identity.
 Dodan’s name is very similar, though he is a separate person, resulting in a total of three people – two Dedans and one Dodan.

 ‘It’s not immediately clear where the name Dodanim may have come from, but to a Hebrew audience it would have looked related to the following root group: The root (yadad ) has to do with love… in the affectionate, physical sense.
 Adjective (yadid) means beloved or lovely… an identical verb (yadad II) means to cast a lot… originally meant to cast but which evolved to praise… our root has to do with physical fondling… [and]… to move slowly.’

 The Filipinos represent the descendants of Dodan today.
-The writing of Dodan in the plural as Dodanim in the Bible may be linked to the diversity of the Filipino people over such a large volume of island territory.
-The same maybe true of the Rodanim and Kittim.
+The writing of Dodan in the plural as Dodanim in the Bible may be a clue pointing to the diversity of the Filipino people over such a large volume of island territory.
+The same may hold true of the Rodanim and Kittim.
 We will see this scenario again with Ham’s son Mizra, written as Mizraim.

-The Republic of the Philippines incredibly consists of approximately 7,641 islands that are categorized under three main geographical divisions from north to south: Luzon, Visayas and Mindanao.
+The Republic of the Philippines consists incredibly, of approximately 7,641 islands that are categorized under three main geographical divisions from north to south: Luzon, Visayas and Mindanao.
 The capital city is Manilla and the most populous city is Quezon City, both within the single urban area of Metro Manilla.
-The Philippines has a population of 111,265,058 people.
-It is the 13th most populated country in the world.
-Multiple ethnicities and cultures are found throughout the islands, with Negritos, some of the archipelago’s earliest inhabitants and they were followed by successive waves of Austronesian peoples [Malayo-Polynesian].
+The Philippines has a population of 113,078,401 people; being the 13th most populated country in the world.
+Multiple ethnicities and cultures are found throughout the islands, with Negritos, some of the archipelago’s earliest inhabitants followed by successive waves of Austronesian peoples of Malay-Polynesian descent.

 Oxford Business Group – emphasis & bold mine: